mateusazis/telnet_chatroom/README.md

 # Telnet Chatroom

 **Telnet Chatroom** is a sample application in Rust to develop a chat server based on Telnet.
+I made it to exercise concepts of Rust as a new learning language, including ownership & borrowing, async programming etc.

 Participants can connect to the server, pick a username, exchange messages with all other users.

 Usage: